MaroueneA/shiftrx-mvp/README.md

 # ShiftRx MVP

 ShiftRx MVP is a minimal viable product for an AI-powered staffing solution designed for healthcare facility managers.
 It allows managers to quickly post shift details by sending natural language requests.
-The application processes the input using an LLM (OpenAI GPT-4o) to extract key shift details, which are then stored in a PostgreSQL database.
+The application processes the input using an LLM (OpenAI GPT-3.5 Turbo) to extract key shift details, which are then stored in a PostgreSQL database.

 ## Features

-- **Natural Language Processing:** Uses OpenAI's GPT-4o to parse shift details from a free-form text input.
+- **Natural Language Processing:** Uses OpenAI's GPT-3.5 Turbo to parse shift details from a free-form text input.
 - **RESTful API:** A single endpoint (`POST /shifts/create`) accepts user input and returns a confirmation with a unique shift ID.
 - **Database Persistence:** Shift details including position, start time, end time, rate, facility name, and location are stored in a PostgreSQL database.
 - **Robust Error Handling & Logging:** Comprehensive logging is implemented using Python's logging module.
 - **Continuous Integration (CI):** Automated tests are executed on every commit using GitHub Actions.
+- **Automated LLM Evaluations (Gold Standard Evaluation):** Implemented rigorous automated LLM evaluations using a Gold Standard approach to verify the functionality, accuracy, and reliability of the AI component, ensuring high-quality field extraction from natural language inputs.

 ## Technologies Used

 - **Backend Framework:** Python with Flask
 - **Database:** PostgreSQL (with schema including columns: `id`, `position`, `start_time`, `end_time`, `rate`, `facility_name`, `location`, `created_at`)
-- **NLP/LLM Integration:** OpenAI GPT-4o
+- **NLP/LLM Integration:** OpenAI GPT-3.5 Turbo
 - **Environment Management:** python-dotenv
 - **Testing:** pytest
 - **CI/CD:** GitHub Actions